pohly/enhancements/keps/sig-storage/1698-generic-inline-volumes/README.md

   well as negative case (feature disabled or feature used incorrectly).
 - A new [storage test
   suite](https://github.com/kubernetes/kubernetes/blob/2b2cf8df303affd916bbeda8c2184b023f6ee53c/test/e2e/storage/testsuites/base.go#L84-L94)
-  will be added which tests inline volume creation, usage and deletion in combination with all drivers that support dynamic volume provisioning.
+  will be added which tests ephemeral volume creation, usage and deletion in combination with all drivers that support dynamic volume provisioning.